 Rural Sites - Students at rural sites will have the day prior to the shelf examination off as a travel day.
 Work ends at 5pm the Wednesday prior to the examination to allow for Thursday to travel back to Phoenix.
 If a student is at a rural site, they will attend academic half day via zoom.
-If the simulation afternoon occurs during the rural rotation, the student will be required to complete an alternative experience, i.e., simulated cases online using the Aquifer website: Aquifer.
-The cases are gastrointestinal bleeding (#10 - 48y/o with diarrhea & dizziness), pneumonia (#22 - 71y/o with cough & fatigue), and pulmonary embolism (#30 - 50y/o with leg pain).
-These cases will be due by the end of the week that the simulation was scheduled.
-Students are encouraged to complete these the same afternoon that the simulation event is taking place.

-Required/Suggested Readings and Resources
+Required/Recommended Reading and Resources